 Babyganics Vapor Bubble Baths are another way to ease a little one’s sore muscles and congestion naturally with eucalyptus and menthol

 It’s not going to be their favorite thing, but a few minutes with a pediatric nasal irrigator can offer tremendous relief for stuffed-up noses in kids ages 4 and up.
 Look for one with low volume and low pressure to keep things as comfortable as possible for children.

 Protect Raw Skin

 The pain of chapped noses from excessive dripping and blowing can make a miserable situation even worse.
-There are multiple topical applications available that provide a barrier between raw skin and tissue.
+There are multiple topical applications that provide a barrier between raw skin and tissue.
 Choose one specially formulated for kids’ skin, which can be more sensitive than adults’ skin.
-For noses that are already chafed and cracked, try Vaseline Petroleum Jelly Baby (works great for diaper rash, too) — the thick formulation is like the Fort Knox of moisturizers.
+For noses that are already chafed and cracked, try Vaseline Petroleum Jelly Baby (it works great for diaper rash, too) — the thick formulation is like the Fort Knox of moisturizers.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.